-- How did that go? - Which type of waste did you collect the most of? - Were you surprised by the quantity or diversity of waste that you collected? - Name one unusual piece of rubbish you've found
+- How did that go? - Which type of waste did you collect the most of? - Were you surprised by the quantity or diversity of waste that you collected?

+Name one unusual piece of rubbish you've found

 After you've talked about this, you could make the most of your audience's attention to present some other information or key concepts about the issue of marine litter.
 In order for you to be able to do this comfortably, we have made a large amount of information on the topic of marine litter available to you.
-Below, you'll find a useful list of reference websites:
+Several pedagogical resources are available on our web site and on the online version of the Organiser's Guide.